kumarlabgit/ESL-PSC/README.md

 #### Optional input files: ####

 1. A species phenotype file.
-This is a text file which has each in the full  species name followed by a comma and then a 1 or -1 for the true phenotype class to which that species belongs.
+   - CLI (analysis): a text file with each full species name followed by a comma and then a 1 or -1 for the true phenotype class to which that species belongs.
 A 1 typically refers to the convergent phenotype.
-If this file is not provided, the ture phenotype will not be listed for each species prediction in the species_predictions output file.
+If this file is not provided, the true phenotype will not be listed for each species prediction in the species_predictions output file.
 Use the argument `--species_pheno_path` and give the full absolute path to the file.
+   - GUI Tree Viewer (visualization only): also accepts continuous float phenotype values.
+Species labels are colored on a red→blue gradient (low→high).
+Species without phenotype entries are shown in black.
+When contrast pairs are assigned, pair colors override phenotype colors for those species.

 2. A directory of alignments to use for preditions.
 By default, any species in the input alignments that are not used in building any given model will be assigned a sequence prediction score (SPS) for that model, which will be included in the predictions output file.
 As an alternative, you can use a seperate directory of alignments for the predictions, however these still need to be fully aligned to any input species alignments or the predictions will be meaningless.
 Use the argument `--prediction_alignments_dir` and give the full absolute path to the directory.